Inference in Opinion Dynamics under Social Pressure: Introduction

 \subsection{Related Literature}

 Since the seminal works of French Jr. \cite{French1956} and DeGroot \cite{DeGroot1974}, a myriad of opinion dynamics models have been introduced in the literature.
 We do not attempt to survey these models here, and instead only discuss the most important and relevant ones.
 Perhaps the most renowned (non-Bayesian) opinion dynamics model is the \emph{DeGroot learning model} \cite{DeGroot1974}.
 In this model, agents update their beliefs about a topic of interest using a weighted average of their neighbors' beliefs.
 By appealing to the theory of Markov chains, it can be shown that consensus can be reached in such a model.
 Friedkin and Johnsen extended the DeGroot model to address the fact that people often disagree in the real world \cite{FriedkinJohnsen1990}.
 They argued that this disagreement was a result of individuals trying to adhere to their initial opinions as much as possible.
 Specifically, they showed that if agents updated their opinions as a convex combination of their initial opinions and a weighted average of their neighbors' opinions, disagreement could occur.
-Peng \emph{et al.} extended DeGroot and Friedkin and Johnsen's models to analyze self-appraisal and social power in opinion dynamics models \cite{jia2015opinion} (also see \cite{jia2013dynamics}).
-Recently, Gaitonde \emph{et al.} have built on Friedkin and Johnsen's model to introduce a game where an attacker tries to increase opinion discord in a population and a defender intervenes against such attacks \cite{GaitondeKleinbergTardos2020}.
+Peng \emph{et al.} extended the DeGroot and Friedkin and Johnsen's models to analyze self-appraisal and social power in opinion dynamics models \cite{jia2015opinion} (also see \cite{jia2013dynamics}).
+Moreover, Ye \emph{et al.} also considered an extension of Friedkin and Johnsen's model where they assumed that agents have private and expressed opinions, and both were updated linearly over time \cite{ye2019influence}.
+These authors studied the asymptotics of the opinion processes, and analyzed the limiting discrepancy between expressed and private opinions as well as disagreement between private opinions.
+We refer readers to \cite{ye2019thesis} and the references therein for related work on social power in opinion dynamics models that are variants of the DeGroot and Friedkin and Johnsen's models.
+Recently, in a slightly different vein, Gaitonde \emph{et al.} have built on Friedkin and Johnsen's model to introduce a game where an attacker tries to increase opinion discord in a population and a defender intervenes against such attacks \cite{GaitondeKleinbergTardos2020}.